cxl-reskit/cxl-reskit/README.md

 # cxl-reskit

-This is the top-level repository of the CXL Memory Resource Kit (CMRK) - a collection of documentation, tools, and benchmarks for use with CXL memory.
+This is the top-level repository of the CXL Memory Resource Kit (CMRK) which is a collection of documentation, tools, and benchmarks for use with CXL memory.

-The CMRK comprises both original content and CXL-related enhancements to external projects that we plan to propose for inclusion in upstream where appropriate.
+The CMRK comprises both original content and CXL-related enhancements to external projects that we plan to submit to upstream where appropriate.
-We expect to continue adding to the CMRK over time, in collaboration with the community, to help create a vibrant software ecosystem for getting the most out of CXL memory.
+We expect to expand the CMRK over time, in collaboration with the community, to help enable applications to take full advantage of CXL memory.

 When making CXL-related enhancements to external projects, we source those repositories rather than flattening the code.
-This makes it easy to see what was modified, while still supporting ease of use.
-It also allows us to propose patches to upstream maintainers.
+This makes it easy to see what was modified, and also simplifies the process of submitting patches to upstream maintainers.

 The CMRK documentation and code is currently focused on Linux only.